adepierre/SniffCraft/README.md

 - Configuration (which packet to log/ignore) can be changed on-the-fly without restarting
 - Automatically create a session file to log information, can also optionally log to console at the same time
 - Creating a [replay mod](https://github.com/ReplayMod/ReplayMod) capture of the session is also possible, see [Replay Mod section](#replay-mod) for more details
+- No log at all is possible, in this case, SniffCraft becomes a pure proxy that you can adapt to block/modify any packet you want

 Here is an example of a captured session:
 ```javascript